netlify/git-gateway/README.md

 When building sites with a JAMstack approach, a common pattern is to store all content as structured data in a Git repository instead of relying on an external database.

-Netlify CMS is an open-source content management UI that allows content editors to work with your content in Git through a familiar content editing interface.
+Decap CMS is an open-source content management UI that allows content editors to work with your content in Git through a familiar content editing interface.
 This allows people to write and edit content without having to write code or know anything about Git, markdown, YAML, JSON, etc.

 However, for most use cases you won’t want to require all content editors to have an account with full access to the source code repository for your website.